input-output-hk/partner-chains/docs/developer-guides/bridge-and-reserve.md

 ## Overview

 The bridge functionality allows to register movement of designated native token (minting policy of it is controlled by users) to the bridge (also called Illiquid Circulation Supply Validator).
-The Illiquid Circulation Supply Validator locks native tokens and prevent moving them out of the bridge.
+The Illiquid Circulation Supply Validator locks native tokens and prevents moving them out of the bridge.
-For operational resons (coin selection problem), system allows to create special UTXOs with special native token, that also can not be moved out of the bridge and has to be a single token per UTXO.
-This ensures that at the bridge there is at least as many UTXOs as was created.
+For operational reasons (coin selection problem), the system allows setting a minimum number of UTXOs that should always be present at the bridge address, by creating UTXOs that contain a special token.
+The validator ensures that this token can not be moved out of the address and any UTXOs there can only contain one token each.

 Additionally to the bridge there is the Reserve mechanism.
-Reserve is setup up by governance authority with some amount of designated native tokens.
+Reserve is set up by the governance authority with some amount of designated native tokens.
 More tokens can be deposited to the reserve later.
 Any user can release tokens from the reserve to the bridge - conceptually this should be observed at partner chain and some kind of rewards pool should be increased there.
 Release can be done only with the amount that is bounded by so-called `V-function` (release schedule function).